FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/lb_loadbalancer_v2.html.markdown

 * `admin_state_up` - (Optional) The administrative state of the Loadbalancer.
     A valid value is true (UP) or false (DOWN).

 * `flavor` - (Optional) The UUID of a flavor.
+Currently, this is not supported.
     Changing this creates a new loadbalancer.

 * `loadbalancer_provider` - (Optional) The name of the provider.
+Currently, only vlb is supported.
 Changing this creates a new loadbalancer.

 * `security_group_ids` - (Optional) A list of security group IDs to apply to the loadbalancer.
 The security groups must be specified by ID and not name (as